NeiloErnesto89/project1-ux/README.md

 I was rather ambitious in this section and wanted to achieve something similar to https://www.numbeo.com/pollution/comparison.jsp , which is a pollution city comparison tool whereby you choose from a list of cities, 2 cities to compare on a number different factors e.g. Air Pollution.
 I still harbour this ambition to create this program but for the first project, after discussing with my Mentor, we decided just to keep this section a bit more simple.

+### About Section

 ![Wireframe page 4](https://github.com/NeiloErnesto89/project1-ux/blob/master/images/wireframe4.jpg "Wireframe Page 4 - About section ")

 Figure 4. the About section

 I later on decided to keep the text to a minimum and not focus on the 'download my resume section' as I wanted to make it less about myself and more about the content.

+### Contact Section

 ![Wireframe page 5](https://github.com/NeiloErnesto89/project1-ux/blob/master/images/wireframe5.jpg "Wireframe Page 5 - Contact section ")

 Figure 5. the Contact section

 Again, I kept it simple and stuck to the basic idea of a contact section, with a simple form.
 A section which I hope to improve on as I learn more.
+Also, in my wireframe I didn't add in a media section as it was added in later on due to the project guideline requirements.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+*In this section, you should go over the different parts of your project, and describe each in a sentence or so*.

 I decdied upon having a website with 6 seperate pages, all having a generally identical layout including a navbar, main container jumbotron/content etc and footer.
 For each separate page the content was adapted to suit the pages needs.
 I used the Bootstrap cover template to wrap the pages contents in ( https://getbootstrap.com/docs/4.0/examples/cover/ ) so the height would adjust automatically, depending on the Users viewport.